This paper was written for a short, spoken presentation at Glasgow University’s Symposium on Fantasy and the Fantastic.

 And where the qualities of a particular river splash through the sense organs of a bespectacled Japanese animator, a dragon hatches ~ the spirit of the Kohaku river.

-As creators of fantasy we could open ourselves to the wild intelligence of place, allowing the rocks, rivers, winds, and wild others to speak through our stories, helping to restore a sense of the sacred in nature.
+As creators of mythic fiction (fantasy with roots) could we open ourselves to the intelligence of place, allowing the rocks, rivers, winds, and wild others to speak through our stories, helping to restore a sense of the sacred in nature.

 And if we invite the animate earth to find a home in our stories, then perhaps the earth will return the favour.